Daniel-Ze/mapro/README.md

                                                while read l; do git -C $l add .; done
 ```

 - Search projects with a certain tag.
-The search is automatically fuzzy and will retun results that are similar to the tags entered.
+The search is automatically fuzzy and will return results that are similar to the tags entered.

 ```bash
 (base) 💻 daniel:create_project $ mapro check -t test